-3 Alberta Wells Dataset
+3. Alberta Wells Dataset

-In this paper, we introduce the Alberta Wells Dataset for oil and gas well detection.
-The dataset is 123 drawn from the province of Alberta, Canada, a region with the third-largest oil reserves in the world 124 and a substantial number of oil and gas wells, many of which have been present for over a century.
-125 The entire province of Alberta (an area larger than the UK and Germany combined) encompasses a 126 diverse range of geographical zones and is highly diverse for a landlocked region, including prairies, 127 lakes, forests, and mountains.
-The dataset contains over 94,000 patches of satellite imagery acquired 128 from Planet Labs (PBC, 2024), covering more than 213,000 individual wells.
-Each patch is anno-129 tated with labels for both segmentation and bounding box localization.
-The annotations are based 130 on data from the Alberta Energy Regulator, quality-controlled by domain experts.
+We introduce the Alberta Wells Dataset for oil and gas well detection.
+The dataset is drawn from the province of Alberta, Canada, a region with the third-largest oil reserves in the world and a substantial number of oil and gas wells, many of which have been present for over a century.
+The entire province of Alberta (an area larger than the UK and Germany combined) encompasses a diverse range of geographical zones and is highly diverse for a landlocked region, including prairies, lakes, forests, and mountains.
+The dataset contains over 188,000 patches of satellite imagery acquired by Planet Labs (PBC, 2024), which we make publicly available, with around 94,000 containing wells covering more than 213,000 individual wells.
+(More Details in Table 2).
+Each patch is annotated with labels for both segmentation and bounding box localization.
+The annotations are based on data from the Alberta Energy Regulator (AER, 2024), quality-controlled by domain experts.